Skip to main content

 • inspections in schools, which aim to evaluate compliance of their activities with the legislation, educational processes and outcomes or effectiveness of educational, childcare and other statutory activities;

 Chapter 11.1.2 “Approaches and Methods of Quality Assurance” discusses only inspections as an evaluation mechanism.
+The chapter also describes the areas or aspects covered by pedagogical supervision that define the scope of inspections.

 External inspections and support activities are carried out on a mandatory basis by the pedagogical supervision bodies vis-a-vis public and non-public schools, and by heads of public schools, in cooperation with other staff holding management positions and teachers, as part of internal pedagogical supervision.
 The regulations on internal pedagogical supervision do not apply to non-public schools which may put in place different approaches.
 Outcomes of internal inspections are taken into consideration in external inspections.

-Teacher appraisal
+Teacher performance appraisal

-Performance appraisal is not formally linked to the other quality assurance mechanisms.
-However, the school head takes into consideration outcomes of appraisals when drafting an annual pedagogical supervision plan which includes internal inspections and support for teachers in the performance of their tasks (e.g. staff meetings and training activities).
+The arrangements for performance appraisal are identical for teachers working in preschool education and school education institutions, and in both the public and non-public sectors.
+Performance appraisal is conducted by the head of a school.
+It is not formally linked to other quality assurance mechanisms.
+However, the school head considers outcomes of teacher performance appraisals when drafting an annual pedagogical plan, which includes internal inspections and support for teachers in the performance of their tasks (e.g. staff meetings and training activities).

 Reforms in the last decade

-Between 2009/2010 and 2020/2021, the pedagogical supervision system comprised four types of mechanisms:
+Between 2009/2010 and 2020/2021, the pedagogical supervision system comprised four mechanisms:

 • evaluations, which focused on the quality of school performance;